5G-ERA/NetApp-Workshop/Documentation/Prerequisites.md

 source set_environment.sh
 ```
 #### Optional - Configure tmux
-Presenter of this workshop will `Terminal Multiplexer` with additional configuration for better experience.
+Presenter of this workshop will use `Terminal Multiplexer` with additional configuration for better experience.
 We will use the possibility to split window horizontally / vertically and supplement multiple terminal windows with one instance only.

 `bind-key` is kept in default setting to `Ctrl+b`.
 Bind key has to be pressed firstly, then released and followed by another defined key.